Cops and Robber -- When Capturing is not Surrounding: Conclusion

 \section{Conclusion}

 We considered the cop numbers of four different surrounding versions of the well-known Cops and Robber game on a graph~$G$, namely $c_V(G)$, $c_{V, \mathrm{r}}(G)$, $c_E(G)$ and $c_{E, \mathrm{r}}(G)$.
-Here index \enquote{$V$} denotes the vertex versions while index \enquote{$E$} denotes the edge versions, i.e., whether the cops occupy the vertices or the edges of the graph (recall that the robber always occupies a vertex).
-An additional index \enquote{$\mathrm{r}$} stands for the corresponding restrictive versions, meaning that the robber must not end his turn on a cop or move along an edge occupied by a cop.
+Here, index \enquote{$V$} denotes the vertex versions, while index \enquote{$E$} denotes the edge versions, i.e., whether the cops occupy the vertices or the edges of the graph (recall that the robber always occupies a vertex).
+An additional index \enquote{$\mathrm{r}$} stands for the corresponding restrictive version, meaning that the robber must not end his turn on a cop or move along an edge occupied by a cop.

-Only the two restrictive cop numbers have recently been considered in the literature, the vertex version~$c_{V, \mathrm{r}}(G)$ in~\cite{Bradshaw2019_SurroundingBoundedGenus,Burgess2020_Surround} (denoted by~$\sigma(G)$ and~$s(G)$) and the edge version~$c_{E, \mathrm{r}}(G)$ in~\cite{Crytser2020_Containment,Pralat2015_Containment} (denoted by~$\xi(G)$).
+Only the two restrictive cop numbers have recently been considered in the literature, the vertex version~$c_{V, \mathrm{r}}(G)$ in~\cite{Bradshaw2019_SurroundingBoundedGenus, Burgess2020_Surround} (denoted by~$\sigma(G)$ and~$s(G)$) and the edge version~$c_{E, \mathrm{r}}(G)$ in~\cite{Crytser2020_Containment, Pralat2015_Containment} (denoted by~$\xi(G)$).

-In this paper we related the four different versions to each other, showing that all of them lie (at most) within a factor of~$\Delta(G)$ of each other.
-For all combinations we presented explicit graph families showing that this is tight (up to small additive or multiplicative constants).
-It is an interesting open question to find out the exact constant factors for the lower and upper bounds in \cref{thm:bounds}.
+In this paper, we related the four different versions to each other, showing that all of them lie within a factor of (at most)~$2\Delta(G)$ to each other.
+We proved that this is tight (up to small additive or multiplicative constants) for all combinations by presenting explicit graph families.
+It is an interesting open question to identify the exact constant factors for the lower and upper bounds in \cref{thm:bounds}.
 We conjecture that all six presented upper bounds are tight (up to small \emph{additive} constants).
-This would mean that optimal strategies for the cops in one surrounding version can indeed be obtained by simulating strategies from different surrounding versions.
+This would mean that optimal strategies for the cops in one surrounding version can indeed be obtained by simulating optimal strategies from different surrounding versions.

-As a second main result, we disproved a conjecture by Crytser, Komarov and Mackey~\cite{Crytser2020_Containment} by constructing a family of graphs of maximum degree~$3$ where the classical cop number is bounded whereas the cop number in all four surrounding versions is unbounded.
+As a second main result, we disproved a conjecture by Crytser, Komarov and Mackey~\cite{Crytser2020_Containment} by constructing a family of graphs with maximum degree~$3$ in which the classical cop number is bounded whereas the cop number in all four surrounding versions is unbounded.
+It remains open to find other parameters that can be used to bound the surrounding cop numbers from above in combination with the classical cop number.